Work is the pillar of active health. (

 movement within extension ranges and multiple planes

 Ps 18:32-36, Pr 24:5, Isa 40:29-31, Heb 12:12,13)

 movement under body and/or object weight/resistance

 maintains heart (cardio), circulation (vascular), and lungs (aerobic/breathing/respiratory)

 In God's plan, there is no need for artificial supplements.

-Although an essential component, there is more to work than physical activity (and exercise). (
+Although an essential component, there is more to work than physical activity. (

 We are designed for practical work. (